 Juvenile & Domestic Relations District Courts handle cases involving:

-- children for whom releif of custody or termination of parental rights is requested
+- Children for whom relief of custody or termination of parental rights is requested